cfelton/rhea/docs/source/system/overview.rst

         return regfile_inst, mod_inst, beh_led_assign

-The :py:func`led_blinker` module demonstrates how to add the created :py:class:`RegisterFile` to the memory-mapped bus and get a myhdl instance that provides the logic to read and write the register file from the bus interface passed to the module.
+The :py:func:`led_blinker` module demonstrates how to add the created :py:class:`RegisterFile` to the memory-mapped bus and get a myhdl instance that provides the logic to read and write the register file from the bus interface passed to the module.

-.. what what I going to say in this next sentance?
+.. what was I going to say in this next sentence?
 ..
 When instantiating the :py:func:`led_blinker` `module`_

 Note, in the above example a ``base_address`` was set.
-If the ``base_address`` attribute is not present the :py:func:`MemoryMapped
+If the ``base_address`` attribute is not present the :py:class:`MemoryMapped

 .. _module : http://docs.myhdl.org/en/stable/manual/structure.html#structural-modeling

 Memory map interfaces
 ---------------------
-The :Register File: section examples eluded to the memory-map (or CSR) interfaces and how they can be connected to register file.
+The :Register Files: section examples eluded to the memory-map (or CSR) interfaces and how they can be connected to register file.
 The ``rhea`` project contains the following memory-map interfaces: